akds/DecoderTCR/README.md

 > **On `DecoderTCR-ESMC_6B`.** The 6B model is a larger variant for 80 GB GPUs, and is not the recommended
 > default.
 On most AUROC benchmarks it matches 600M.
 For antigen recognition in the PRP retrieval screen,
-> where we seek to identify TCR's true peptide binders, 6B performs better (higher recall@K and AUPRC, see
+> where we seek to identify a TCR's true peptide binders, 6B performs better (higher recall@K and AUPRC, see
 > [Results](#results)).
 For everyday use, 600M is the recommended default.

 > **Licensing.** The DecoderTCR code and all released weights are MIT-licensed.
 The bundled